SyoolahHome/Syoolah/hours_tracker.md

 - Implementation of multiple feeds in addition of the global's for the user homepage, with rebuild fir a simple UI with custom islamic icons...

 - Implementation for custom categories selection when adding posts to the targetted feeds.

+# 19-20

+implementation of the UI and partial implementation of the custom advanced search for feeds, containing the search bar, search options, and a date range picker to search for posts in a specific date range.

+- refactoring more widgets to be more reusable and more consistent with the app's.